mamun060/Advanced-JavaScript-and-OOP-/event-loop/readme.md

 If microtasks keep generating more microtasks:

-➡️ Macrotasks never get CPU time
+➡️ Macrotasks never get CPU time.
 ➡️ Timers, events, callbacks get “starved”

 This is callback starvation.